maninserg/algorithms_by_python/README.md

 - recursion.py -- simple examples of the recursion

-- hash.py -- relizations hash by python's dictionary
+- hash.py -- relization hash by python's dictionary

 <hr>